 Have an email address with your domain name

 Nothing looks more unprofessional than having email@example.com as your email address.
-You can either set an email up through your host or what I recommend, which is set up a business account with Gmail.
-I love this because you can access it anywhere like a regular Gmail account but it’s all with your domain.
-This is also the account you’ll use with your Google Analytics.
+You can either set an email up through your host or, what I recommend, which is set up a business account with Gmail.
+I love this because you can access it anywhere like a regular Gmail account but it's all with your domain.
+This is also the account you'll use with your Google Analytics.
 Having a blog email that has your domain makes you instantly look like a professional blogger.

 Have a Work with Me page

-As a professional blogger, f you want to work with brands then they need to know how to reach you.
+As a professional blogger, if you want to work with brands then they need to know how to reach you.
 Have a page about you, your blog, your interests and what you write about and then have your email address (not a form) available on this page so you are easy to contact.
 Nothing puts brands off more than you being uncontactable.
 As well as blogging I also work in PR and if I can't find a blogger's email immediately (not a form) I take them off the list.
 The reason a form doesn't work is that brands and PR can't add your details to their media list if there is only a form, so you end up in the too hard basket.

 Align your social media

-Professional bloggers need business social media accounts.
+A Professional blogger needs business social media accounts.
 Have a blog instagram (not your personal one), blog facebook page, Pinterest, whatever you are into.
-Don’t be using your personal pages as blog pages.
+Don't be using your personal pages as blog pages.

 Once you have set these up make sure you have your blog link and your contact details clearly displayed as well.